Residents offered free grit to use if cold snap arrives

 Wandsworth residents are once again being offered free bags of grit and rock salt as part of the town hall’s annual winter initiative to tackle snow and ice.

-Although Londoners have enjoyed a prolonged spell of mild weather in recent weeks, temperatures will undoubtedly fall over the winter months and so the council is once more offering borough residents sacks containing up to 50 kilos of grit free-of-charge to help them clear frozen footpaths.
+Although Londoners have enjoyed a prolonged spell of mild weather in recent weeks, temperatures will undoubtedly fall over the winter months and so the council is once more offering borough residents up to 50 kilos of grit free-of-charge to help them clear frozen footpaths.

 Last year around 20 tonnes of grit was given to residents, community groups and neighbourhood watch co-ordinators.